 Though marketing your property might feel like a chore among all your other responsibilities, it’s essential to maintaining any property management business.
 With a little creativity and consistency, you can build a marketing strategy that yields substantial results.
-Marketing for property managers doesn’t have to be a full-time job — you can incorporate these efforts into your daily schedule.
+So, marketing for property managers doesn’t have to be a full-time job — you can incorporate these efforts into your daily schedule.
 And the best part: You don’t need a massive budget to make it work.

-In this post, we highlight seven marketing tactics for property managers to use that will actually help grow your business, boost resident acquisition, and reduce turnover.
+In this post, we highlight eight real estate marketing tactics for property managers to use that will actually help grow your business, boost resident acquisition, and reduce turnover.

 - Show off what your prospects really care about